In Depth: China’s Great Ambition in Greater Bay Area

 Last week, Vice Premier Han Zheng, who is in charge of the region’s development as well as Hong Kong and Macau affairs, told reporters that the bay area development strategy has been “personally planned, mapped out and promoted” by President Xi Jinping, underscoring the importance to the project.

 The Pearl River Delta region is crucial to China’s economy.
 The triangle of land on China’s southern fringe has been the nation’s most dynamic economic center, evolving from the world’s factory floor to a rising high-tech hub.
 Consisting of nine cities in Guangdong province, notably Shenzhen and Guangzhou, the region accounts for less than 1% of China’s territory and 4% of its population but generates nearly 10% of national gross domestic product (GDP).

 With a population of 58 million — greater than those of Canada or Australia — the Pearl River Delta region in 2015 was named the world’s biggest megacity by the World Bank, surpassing Tokyo.
-Fan Gang, the director of China Development Institute, in April predicted that by 2050, the population in the Greater Bay Area will roughly double to between 120 million and 140 million.
+Fan Gang, director of China Development Institute, in April predicted that by 2050, population in the Greater Bay Area will roughly double to 120 million to 140 million.

 The central government envisages even greater potential for the region.
 During this year’s national legislative session in March, Beijing unveiled a strategy to develop the Guangdong-Hong Kong-Macau Greater Bay Area to enhance connectivity, capital and talent flow and expand regional cooperation and growth.

 By combining Hong Kong’s financial strength with Macau’s advanced services, analysts said, the initiative will create a massive city cluster with a GDP exceeding $4.62 trillion by 2030, rivaling famous bay areas in Tokyo, New York and San Francisco.

 Waiting for the road map from the central government, local officials have begun preparations as the market heats up.